opsone-ch/documentation/www/server/configuration.md

 As basis, we take 80% of the servers total memory.
 This amount is then distributed trough the `memory_ratio` for a specific service.

+Note: You can also use floating point numbers here. e.g. `memory_ratio: 1.2` results in 66% (0.8/1.2)

 ### Examples